Hi friend and Welcome!!

 Color: black, blue, red, some gold

 I owned these at one point, and they served me well for a time.
-They are currently a #1 best seller on amazon, and remain an industry standard to this day.
+They remain an industry standard to this day for good reason.

 The build quality is exceptional, and they have a pretty decent sound.
 If you look around closely you just may see these being used by TV personalities and the like.
 I’ve seen Dan Patrick to Howard Stern to you name it wear them.
-They come in at just under a cool Benjamin, and are marketed as reference cans.
+They come in at a great price point, and are marketed as reference cans.
 More on that later.

 The sound is a bit tricky to review.
 They are marketed as reference headphones, and do a pretty decent job of it.
 The sound however is a bit hit and miss.
 They will sound wonderful with certain recordings, and not so great with others.

 Mixing on them is a bit of a chore because of the harshness and sibilance in the high frequency ranges.
 The treble can become fatiguing to the point of exhaustion at times.
 I found myself having to take them off and give my ears a rest because of this.
 What does Sibilant mean?

 I do love their bass response.
 It’s tight, controlled, and never overpowering.
 Overall they lack a bit of warmth.
 They do however provide pretty nice detail and clarity.
 This was the first headphone where I actually was able to discern very subtle sounds in my mixes, as well as my favorite music in general.
 They really do impress in that regard, and made me look at music in an entirely different way.
 Suddenly, songs that I thought I knew front to back revealed themselves to me fully.
 It was a bit of an epiphany to be honest.

 They are pretty lightweight and comfortable, although you may have to re-adjust from time to time.
 If you’ve never worn a pair of decent headphones, these will feel really nice.